gbdev/pandocs/src/Rendering.md

 Similarly to other retro systems, pixels are not manipulated individually, as this would be expensive CPU-wise.
-Instead, pixels are grouped in 8x8 squares, called _tiles_ (or sometimes "patterns"), often considered as the base unit in Game Boy graphics.
+Instead, pixels are grouped in 8x8 squares, called _tiles_ (or sometimes "patterns" or "characters"), often considered as the base unit in Game Boy graphics.

 A tile does not encode color information.
 Instead, a tile assigns a _color ID_ to each of its pixels, ranging from 0 to 3.
 For this reason, Game Boy graphics are also called _2bpp_ (2 bits per pixel).
 When a tile is used in the Background or Window, these color IDs are associated with a _palette_.
-When a tile is used in an OBJ, the IDs 1 to 3 are associated with a palette, but ID 0 means transparent.
+When a tile is used in an object, the IDs 1 to 3 are associated with a palette, but ID 0 means transparent.

 ## Palettes